+The Lower Burdekin Dry Tropics Water Quality Improvement Tender was developed as a research project aimed at exploring issues of scope and scale in tender design (Rolfe et al. 2007).
+The objectives of the project are to assess whether and how increases in scale and scope of a tender may lead to efficiency gains and investigate the extent to which these gains might be offset as a result of higher transaction costs and/or lower participation rates.
 Auctions exploit differences in opportunity costs.
 Therefore, one would expect budgetary efficiency to be enhanced if tenders have wider scale and scope.
 However, auctions with wider coverage might involve complex design as well as higher implementation costs.
 Auctions with wider scope might also attract lower participation rates.
 An evaluation of these trade-offs is essential to the proper design of conservation auctions.

-The agent-based modelling study presented here focused on evaluating the impact of auction scale and scope changes in the presence of bidder learning.
-The study also explored the impact on performance of the use of an alternative auction pricing format, namely, uniform pricing, which pays winners the same amount for the same environmental benefit.
+The project involved the conducting of a trial auction, an experimental workshop and an agentbased modelling (or computational experiments) component.
+The results of the trial auction (field trials), together with results from a post-tender survey, are presented in Research Report 5 (Greiner et al. 2008).
+The results of the experimental workshops are presented in Research Report 4 (Windle et al. 2008).
+The purpose of this report is to present results from the agent-based modelling study that evaluates the impact of auction scale and scope changes in the presence of bidder learning or adaptation of bids.
+The study also explores the impact on performance of the use of an alternative auction pricing format, namely, uniform pricing, which pays winners the same amount for the same environmental benefit.
 These auction design features are evaluated, first, by ignoring the possible ramifications of auction outcomes on the tendency to participate and, second, by allowing bidder participation to be affected by tender experience.
-In summary, the agent-based modelling study simulated aucton environments and design features that could not be explored through the field trials.

-The paper is organized as follows.
+The report is organized as follows.
 The next section presents the case for agent-based modelling in the design of auctions.
-Agent-based computational approaches are being increasingly utilized in the economics literature to complement analytical and human-experimental approaches (Epstein and Axtell, 1996; Tesfatsion, 2002).
-The distinguishing feature of agent-based modelling is that it is based on experimentation or simulation in a computational environment using an artificial society of agents that emulate the behaviours of the economic agents in the system being studied (Tesfatsion, 2002).
-These features make the technique a convenient tool in contexts where analytical solutions are intractable and the researcher has to resort to simulation and/or in contexts where modelling outcomes need to be enriched through the incorporation of agent heterogeneity, agent interactions, inductive learning, or other features.
+Agent-based computational approaches are being increasingly utilized in the economics literature to complement analytical and human-experimental approaches (Epstein and Axtell 1996; Tesfatsion 2001).
+The distinguishing feature of agent-based modelling is that it is based on experimentation or simulation in a computational environment using an artificial society of agents that emulate the behaviours of the economic agents in the system being studied (Tesfatsion 2001).
+These features make the technique a convenient tool in contexts where analytical solutions are intractable and the researcher has to resort to simulation and/or where modelling outcomes need to be enriched through the incorporation of agent heterogeneity, agent interactions, inductive learning, or other features.
 Section 3 presents the auction design features explored in the study.
 These include budget levels, scope of conservation activities, endoegeneity of participation levels, and two alternative pricing formats.
 Simulated results are presented and discussed in Section 4.
 The final section summarizes the study and draws conclusions.